paulnebel/paulnebel.github.io/_drafts/docker-network-file-permissions.md

 <script src="https://gist.github.com/paulnebel/40f440bb52616e4d41d00388709b6005.js"></script>

-This has the effect of creating the file `filer-dealer.ipc` in the directory the current working directory of the current Node process.
+This has the effect of creating the file `filer-dealer.ipc` in the working directory of the current Node process.

 As mentioned above, the **SMQ** exists purely for the purposes of investigating Docker Swarm mode.
 Note that [Docker Swarm][swarm] and [Swarm mode][swarm-mode] are two different things - Docker Swarm has been available since release 1.6 but Swarm mode was only introduced in release 1.12.
 Whereas Docker Swarm came in 'kit form' (with the Swarm runtime running as a container on each of the nodes in the Swarm) Swarm mode comes with a core feature-set build in.
 Docker Swarm required an external discovery service whereas Swarm mode does not.